alfredxgxg123/EcomFull/README.md

 ## Usage

-It could used as a boilerplate for an eCommerce shop idea.
+It could used as a boilerplate for any eCommerce shop idea.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.